Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/introduction.md

 # Introduction

 Trimble Creator's core concept is a graph.
-Trimble Creator graphs represent logic that computes geometry (and other data).
+Graphs represent logic that computes geometry primitives (and other data), which flows through the graph.

 <p align="center">
   <img width="400" src="concepts\GeneralConcepts\images\CreatorCow.png"/>
 </p>

 Graphs are a collection of connected nodes.
-Individual nodes represent compute functions, like the creation of a polygonal box, the noise math operation, or the act of joining two curves.
+Individual nodes represent compute functions, like the creation of a polygonal box primitive, a noise generator, or the act of joining two curves.

-This graph <a href="https://creator.trimble.com/graph?assetURI=whp:f790227f-a092-4595-86ca-f6e7d2eeac14&version=latest" target="_blank">HERE</a> has every node that exists within Trimble Creator, open it up to see them all!
+ <a href="https://creator.trimble.com/graph?assetURI=whp:f790227f-a092-4595-86ca-f6e7d2eeac14&version=latest" target="_blank">This graph</a> has most nodes that exists within Trimble Creator.
+Check it out!

-_NOTE: This documentation is currently in an 'in-progress' state and is therefore incomplete.
-Updates will be made periodically._

 ### Node types

-#### Value & Parameter nodes
+#### Value & parameter nodes

-These nodes represent Trimble Creator's base type values, and lists thereof.
+These nodes represent base type values, and lists thereof.

 Some value nodes can be tagged as parameters, ie: inputs to the graph.

 Examples can be found in the [Parameter nodes](nodeSections/parameterSection.md) section.

-#### Geometry Creation nodes
+#### Geometry creation nodes

-These nodes create primitives.
-They usually do not feature a geometry input.
+These nodes create geometry primitives.

-Some nodes produce NURBS geometry, others meshes, etc. Some create multiple types of primitives depending on their input properties.
+Some nodes produce NURBS geometry, others polygon meshes, etc. Some create multiple types of primitives depending on their input properties.

-Some examples can be found in the [Creation nodes](nodeSections/creationSection.md) section.
+Examples can be found in the [Creation nodes](nodeSections/creationSection.md) section.

-#### Geometry Modifier nodes
+#### Geometry modifier nodes

 These are the meat of Trimble Creator's compute engine.
 These nodes take incoming geometry and modify it.
 Sometimes the input and output geometry are of different primitive types.

 Some examples can found in the [Geometry](nodeSections/geometrySection.md) section.

-#### Geometry Measurement nodes
+#### Geometry measurement nodes

 These nodes typically convert from input to data: they take geometry primitives as input, but do not feature a geometry output.

 Some examples can be found in the [Measure nodes](nodeSections/measureSection.md) section.

-#### Loop & Switch nodes
+#### Loop & switch nodes

 Loops and switches are special case nodes that enrich the flow in a graph.
 These nodes allow elegant solutions to complex problems.
 They reduce graph size, increase performance, and unlock otherwise impossible graph logic.

 A geometry Switch plays a special role in graphs, as it evaluates only one upstream input branch, and blocks evaluation of all other inputs.
 This contributes to performance.

-Some examples can be found in the [Copy and Loop nodes](nodeSections/copyAndLoopSection.md) section.
+Some examples can be found in the [Copy & Loop nodes](nodeSections/copyAndLoopSection.md) section.

 #### Math nodes